VNCAutomotive/CEUSBKWrapper/README.txt

 is intended for testing and debugging purposes.

 To incorporate each project, open the OS design and, in Solution Explorer, find the Subprojects node.
-Right click this, and select "Add Exising Subproject...".
+Right click this, and select "Add Existing Subproject...".
 In the Open dialog that appears, navigate to and open the .pbpxml file for the subproject.
 This should then appear under the Subprojects node in Solution Explorer.